Author: Secretary

 Secretary’s Report

-Cecilia Gallup made a motion to adjourn, seconded by Beth Cowher.
+A motion was made by Cecilia Gallup to adjourn, seconded by Robert Zeigler.
 Motion passed.
-Meeting adjourned at 9:35 PM.
+Meeting adjourned at 8:55 PM.

 MILLHEIM BOROUGH COUNCIL